A Mother's Prayer for Her Daughter

 Though she was growing up, she still seemed young and vulnerable; there was such an innocence and naivety about her.
 Can you understand the concern I felt each time she walked, out the door to work?
 I would pray ...
 "Lord protect her.
 You know what influences are out there - I do not."
 My daughter's mysterious pondering ways did not allow me to enter the place where her secret thoughts lay.

-Rebecca explained that a male coworker kept offering her pot.
-She stayed away from it for quite awhile because she was afraid that she might be allergic to it.
-Becca said that this guy continued to offer her pot, and he told her it was safe.
-Eventually, she gave in to peer pressure and tried it.
+Rebecca decided to take the risk and try it after a male coworker kept offering it to her.
+Becca said that this guy assured her it was safe.
 She said she used Pot with caution, promising herself she would be careful not to try too much.

-Another story she told me after she had grown up, was regarding a drive home from work one night.
-The guy who had convinced her that Pot was safe had given her some at work.
-Afterwards, on her drive home, smack dab in front of her, coming at her was a ginormous red firetruck.
+Another story, relayed to me after she grew up, was regarding a drive home from work one night.
+The guy who had convinced her that Pot was safe, gave her some at work.
+As she drove home, that night, suddenly, smack dab, right in front of her was a ginormous red firetruck.

 Becca said it was reeling toward her at a breakneck speed.
 The firetruck had it's brights on high, and she saw many firefighters hanging off the side motioning urgently for her to pull over.

 At this point of the story, I gasp, and she continues.
 "I whipped over to the side of the road just in time to see a big old truck (not a fire truck) with red flags, on its side, flapping in the wind."
 She realized her state of mind was the direct result of smoking Pot.
-Her anxiety peaked as she felt fear rise in her throat.
-She made her way to the nearest gas station and ran, quickly to the bathroom.
+Her anxiety peaked and she felt fear rise in her throat.
+She made her way to the nearest gas station and ran to the bathroom.
 Once locked inside she splashed cold water all over her face.
-Becca chided herself for, ever touching that stupid weed.
+Becca chided herself for ever touching that stupid weed.
 That was the last time Rebecca used Pot.
+Thank you, God!

 When she got home that night, her brother's critical eyes caught sight of her state.
 He came running into the room, "Mom!" he yelled, "Rebecca is drunk!"